Serving Boulder County Since 1949

 • If the patient is the victim of a crime such as battery or sexual assault

-If the current situation is not a life-threatening emergency, here are a few tips:
+If the situation is not a life-threatening emergency:

-• Since it is always better to have continuous care with your primary provider, please call your primary care provider first if the condition is taking place during normal business hours.
+• Call your primary care provider first if the condition occurs during normal business hours.
 Same-day appointments may be available.

-Important Note: If you are seen in an Emergency Room or Urgent Care, please ask the provider to notify your primary care physician and send a copy of your visit.
+If you are seen in an Emergency Room or Urgent Care, ask the provider to notify your primary care physician and send a copy of your visit.

 BACK